K3D-tools/K3D-jupyter/docs/source/basic_functionality/Camera.rst

     ]

-Is is synchronized between frontend and backend automatically.
+It is synchronized between the frontend and backend automatically.
-Below there is an example of camera manipulation in Python backend.
+There is an example below of camera manipulation using the Python backend.

 .. code::